 • EIS: planned

-• Two-shaft-turbofan engine in the thrust category 100,000 lbf
+• The GE9X is a two-shaft-turbofan engine in the thrust category 100,000 lbf

 • Built on proven GE90 and GEnx architecture